lazarusvc/vcas_business/Readme.md

 ### Built With

-VC Accounting is developed with
+VC Accounting is developed with these dependencies:

 [![Bootstrap][Bootstrap.com]][Bootstrap-url]
 [![JQuery][JQuery.com]][JQuery-url]